Of all the debts you can possibly owe, federal tax debt is the most unavoidable. After all, the government can almost always find a way to collect.

 Signs of a Tax-Debt Relief Scam

-As with any industry — especially one that deals with desperate, panicky clients — there are companies that are on the up-and-up, and there are predators.
+As with any industry — especially one that deals with people who are desperate and panicked — there are legitimate companies and there are predators.

-Signs that a purported tax debt relief company is attempting to swindle you include:
+Common signs that a tax debt relief company is attempting to swindle you:

-- Pledging to eliminate or radically reduce penalties and interest
+- Claiming they can eliminate or radically reduce penalties and interest

-- Failure to ask the client why (s)he is behind with the IRS or to discuss your current financial situation
+- Failure to ask why you’re behind with the IRS or to discuss your current financial situation

-- Delaying results by asking for the same documents repeatedly
+- Delaying results by asking for the same documents repeatedly or by other means

 State & Local Taxes

-Falling behind on state and/or local taxes is a completely different ballgame.
-While states and local taxing authorities also offer debt settlement programs similar to those of the IRS, there can be important differences.
-Some states allow waiving interest, but not penalties; other states offer the reverse.
+Falling behind on state or local taxes is a completely different ballgame.
+While states and local tax authorities offer debt settlement programs, they can be very different from the IRS.
+Some states may waive interest but not penalties; for example, while other states offer the reverse.

 For more information about paying your state tax bill, contact your state comptroller’s office.
-Visit nasact.org for a state-by-state listing of state auditors, comptrollers and treasurers.
+You can also visit NASACT.Org for a state-by-state listing of auditors, comptrollers, and treasurers.